Community over big tech Campaign

 But don’t underestimate Hoosiers!
 Against these odds, communities across Indiana are pushing back and winning in this David-and-Goliath fight.
 Nationwide, in the last half of 2025 alone, $98 billion in planned data center projects were derailed (including Google’s proposed data center in Indianapolis), with community opposition playing a strong role.
 Since 2023, more than $162 billion in data center investments have been canceled or delayed.
 To learn more and get involved with the statewide movement, join the Protect Indiana Facebook Group.

-Sign and share this urgent petition to demand an immediate halt to the construction at the Google Project Maize data center in Michigan City until soil contamination is fully addressed and community and worker health are protected.
+Sign and share this petition to demand an immediate halt to the construction at the Google Project Maize data center in Michigan City until soil contamination is fully addressed and community and worker health are protected.

 midwest Report